LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

-On a much smaller scale than the project, this exercise offers you experience writing classes implementing and using an interface
+On a much smaller scale than the project, this exercise offers you experience writing classes implementing and using an interface.

 1. Copy project stub :repsrc:`igame_stub` to your own project, and note the additions discussed below.